nchikurova/UScolleges/README.md

 # Limitations & expectations
 Not each state has colleges from the US News top 50 list.
 So, there is a chance that user will not see them.
 To explore more affordable options further, I would need to create another visualization or think about adding some features to this one.

-## Barchart: *Name*
+## Bar chart: *Name*
 file: `barchart.js`

-The barchart is used to visualize the top majors across colleges with median earnings of more than $80,000.
+Initially, I had an idea of creating a stacked bar chart, where each college would be represented as a rectangle and the majors would be portrayed by different colors.
+However, I realized that there would be too many colors displayed, making it difficult for the viewr to read the visualization.
+Therefore, I decided to use a simpler approach and create a bar chart to display the top 10 majors across colleges with median earning of more than $80,000.

 Firstly, I filtered the data by median earnings value, leaving only the colleges with earnings greater than $80,000, which totalled 46 colleges.
 Then, I added up the percentage of each major to identify the top 10.
 These were then filtered and displayed in the bar chart.

+## Scatter plot: *Name*
+file:`SATchart.js`